Nishaddd/DS_StackOver_Flow_Salary_Prediction-_-_Data_Exploration/README.md

 *	**XGBoost Regression**: MSE = 28K

 ## Productionization and Deployment
-In this step, I built a Streamlit dashboard that was hosted on a Heroku webserver by following along with the tutorial in the reference section above.
+In this step, I built a Streamlit dashboard based on Flask that was hosted on a Heroku webserver by following along with the tutorial in the resources section above.
 Predict page - The dashboard takes inputs from client and outputs predicted salary based on machine learning model used.
 Explore page - This page showcases all the objects created using data visualization modules which are interactive and informative.